Mesothelioma Home Medical Equipment

 Home equipment is often necessary to provide some level of care.
 Although the equipment may be expensive, it costs less costly than an extended hospital stay.

-This equipment also allows patients to stay home, where they are more comfortable and avoid hospital infections and other complications.[1]
+This equipment also allows patients to stay home longer.
+Mesothelioma patients might be more comfortable.
+Staying home can also help them avoid hospital infections and other complications.[1]

 When a patient needs home medical care will depend on several factors.
 Working with a medical team of doctors, nurses, and specialists can help guide important decisions, like using home medical equipment.

-In general, a patient may need this equipment if they are stable enough to leave the hospital but still requires some medical care.
+In general, a patient may need this equipment if they are stable enough to leave the hospital but still require some medical care.

 The required medical care could be assisted breathing or medication administration.
 Home medical equipment can also be used to manage symptoms and side effects.